Etunstel/KanyeToThe-Post-Deleter/README.md

 TODO:

-1. Add a simple GUI
-2. Ensure proper behavior on an account with 0 posts
+1. Ensure proper behavior on an account with 0 posts
-3. Add ability to export URLS of non-deletable posts
+2. Add ability to export URLS of non-deletable posts
-4. Add ability to choose custom placeholder text for edited posts
+3. Add ability to choose custom placeholder text for edited posts
-5. ???
+4. ???